 The realities of time and place are crucial influences on creative work.
 Through an intensive study of key works from seven locales including urban, rural and wilderness areas, you will discover the ways in which contemporary creative expression in Aotearoa/New Zealand reflects and exposes the layered geographies of people, cultures and histories.
 You will study some of the best examples of creative writing, feature film, documentary, and community theatre and produce original creative work in your preferred media and genre(s) under the guidance of experienced faculty.
 Along the way, you will meet and be inspired by innovative practitioners working in these art forms.
 Your tour will include screenings and attendance at rehearsals and performances, as well as comprehensive study materials to guide your journey.

-From there, we head south to the student city of Palmerston North.
+From there, the tour heads south to the student city of Palmerston North.
 Through the case study of the threatened Manawatū River, Massey staff will discuss how they integrate awareness of environmental ecology into their creative works.
 The final stop in Wellington provides you with an immersion into understand the city’s vibrant arts scene.
 You will visit Weta Workshop and observe the work of innovative local theatre companies.
-The tour ends with a creative showcase of your work during the tour and transition to your internship.
+The tour ends with a creative showcase of your work and a transition to your internship.

 CE&DM National Expedition Academic Guide.pdf (1,622 KB)